Skin Retouching – Frequency Separation Technique

 Here`s a simple skin retouching technique called Frequency Separation, which I use in Beauty, Fashion & Portrait photography retouching.
 It’s relatively quick and easy to grasp.
 Start with a softer Healing Brush on the Low Frequency layer to fix deep wrinkles and uneven, bumpy skin, and use a harder Healing Brush to fix skin texture imperfections on the High Frequency layer.

-DOWNLOAD my FREE Frequency Separation technique Action here.
+DOWNLOAD my FREE Frequency Separation technique Action here (scroll down to the black banner).

 To manually add the High & Low Frequency layers follow these steps: